tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 Both Zig and Rust provide spatial memory safety.
 Rust has better temporal and thread safety but static allocation and single-threaded execution reduce the relative importance of these benefits.
-Additionally, mere memory safety would a low bar for TigerBeetle.
+Additionally, mere memory safety would be a low bar for TigerBeetle.
 General correctness is table stakes.
 Requiring a comprehensive testing strategy leaves little space for bugs to escape testing but be caught by Rust-style type system.